 - The Chief Executive Officer (CEO) maintain a direct supervision on the definition of Group Strategy, Risks Compliance, Human Resources, on the optimization of structure costs and on the main operating activities.

 - The Chief Operating Office, position covered by two co-Heads (co-Chief Operating Officers) who lead the oversight of the operational machine with a specific focus on Costs and on IT & Operations; in particular the two co-Heads are respectively responsible for Finance & Cost Management and for IT & Operations, Security and Internal Controls.

 • The Corporate & Investment Banking Division (CIB), a position covered by two Co-Managers who report directly to the General Manager, has a role of relationship with multinational clients ("Multinational"), with selected "Large Corporate" customers characterized by a strong potential demand for investment banking products, with customers "Financial Institution" (FIG) and has responsibility for global product lines "Global Transaction Banking (GTB)", "Financing & Advisory"

 - As far as the Italian perimeter is concerned, the co-Heads Italy, directly reporting to General Manager, are responsible for the definition of the business strategies of the "commercial banking" and the assignment of such strategies to the territories and to the client segments (Family, First, Business First, Corporate and Private Banking).

 • The CEE Division coordinates the activities carried out in the Central and Eastern Europe countries in which the Group operates, pursuing a unified vision of business in the area.

-- The functions called Competence Lines (Planning, Finance & Administration, Risk Management, Legal, Compliance, Internal Audit, Human Resources, Organization and Identity & Communications) oversee the guidance, coordination and control of UniCredit's activities and manage the related risks.
+- The functions called Competence Lines (Planning, Finance & Administration, Risk Management, Legal, Compliance, Internal Audit, Human Capital, Identity & Communications) oversee the guidance, coordination and control of UniCredit's activities and manage the related risks.

 Updated as of 31.12.2018.